systemd/mkosi/mkosi.md

 : The mirror to use for downloading the distribution packages.
 Expects a mirror URL as argument.

-`RepositoryKeyCheck=`, `--repository-key-check=`

-: Controls signature/key checks when using repositories, enabled by default.
-  Useful to disable checks when combined with `--local-mirror=` and using only a repository from a local filesystem.
-Not used for DNF-based distros yet.

 `Repositories=`, `--repositories=`

 : Additional package repositories to use during installation.
 Expects